Huotes/CommitMaker/README.md

 How do you tell an introverted computer scientist from an extroverted computer scientist?
 The extrovert looks at *your* shoes when he talks to you.

 Chuck Norris writes code that optimizes itself.

+Chuck Norris is ten feet tall, weighs two-tons, breathes fire, and could eat a hammer and take a shotgun blast standing.